By 1870, the line would be completed to East Plattsmouth, Iowa. This location was set on the Missouri River.

 The line here was severed in the early 2000s, as the University campus expanded.
 The area surrounding here was once filled with rail yards, and this line was a connection between two yards.

-The bridge is a single, 6 panel riveted Baltimore Through Truss.
-It is approached by trestle and is set upon wooden substructures.
+Built using a single, 6 panel riveted Baltimore Through Truss, it is also approached approached by trestle and is set upon wooden substructures.

 It is hoped that this bridge can be reused for pedestrian traffic in the coming years.